qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Conditional formatting of Table Cells ......................................

-You can enable the conditional formatting panel clicking on
+You can enable the :index:`conditional formatting` panel clicking on
 |rendererCategorizedSymbol| at the top right of the attributes window in table
-wiew, not in form mode.
+view (not available in form view).

 The new panel allows user to add new rules for conditional formatting of field or full row in regard of the expression on field.
 Adding new rule open a form